romaklayt/DynamicFilter/README.md

 nuget install romaklayt.DynamicFilter.Binder.NetFramework.Mvc
 ```

-and add to your *Application_Start* **Global.asax.cs** class for register value providers (form-data, x-www-form-urlencoded and JSON) for body POST request
+and, if you need, add to your *Application_Start* **Global.asax.cs** class for register value providers (form-data, x-www-form-urlencoded and JSON) for body POST request
 ```C#
 DynamicFilterProviders.AddProviders();
 ```